The Scorpion King 2: Rise of a Warrior

-The Scorpion King 2: Rise of a Warrior is a 2008 American direct-to-DVD sword and sorcery action adventure film prequel to the 2002 film The Scorpion King, itself a prequel to the 1999 reimagining of The Mummy.
+The Scorpion King 2: Rise of a Warrior is a 2008 American-German-South African direct-to-DVD sword and sorcery action adventure film prequel to the 2002 film The Scorpion King, itself a prequel to the 1999 reimagining of The Mummy.
 Filming for the film began on October 1, 2007, in Cape Town, South Africa.
 The film had a scheduled release date of August 19, 2008, in the United States, and was released on Blu-ray Disc and DVD.

-When young Mathayus witnesses his father's death at the hands of an evil military commander, his quest for vengeance transforms him into the most feared warrior of the prehistoric world.

 Plot

 Mathayus aims to avenge the death of his father at the hand of Sargon, now king of Akkad, by taking service in his Black Scorpions squad.
 After completing his training he is tasked by Sargon to kill Noah, Mathayus's own brother.
 He saves him and escapes the city, but a magic arrow follows them and kills Noah.

 Mathayus boards a ship to Egypt, accompanied by his childhood friend Layla.
 He intends to get the Spear of Osiris in Egypt, which he believes will be able to pass through Sargon's black magic protection.
 A fellow traveller, Greek poet Aristophanes (Ari), tells Mathayus and Layla that the Spear only kills Egyptian creatures, but the Sword of Damocles will work.
 The trio travels to Greece, where they can enter the Underworld to retrieve the Sword of Damocles.
 On the way, they fall into a cell and are surrounded by men left as sacrifices for the Minotaur.
 Some of the sacrifices are mercenaries who owe allegiance to Mathayus' father, so they help him and Layla to defeat the Minotaur, with help from a Chinese captive named Fung.

 The enlarged group travel to the Underworld, where they are attacked by the goddess Astarte.
 Layla and Astarte fight, while Fung and Ari search for and find the sword.
 Astarte tries to send Layla to hell, but Mathayus frees her, and they all escape to the human realm.